thelando618/royal-canin-design-language/issue_template.md

-Please use the following template to create eithee a) Bug report or b) a new feature request
+Please use the following template to create either a) Bug report or b) a new feature request
 ---
 ## a) Bug report